Formo vs. Mixpanel: Which Analytics Platform Is Right for Web3 Teams?

 The choice between Formo and Mixpanel is not about which tool is objectively better.
 It is about whether you are optimising for Web3-native functionality or enterprise maturity, and whether you have the engineering resources to bridge the gap.

-Choose Formo if you work in crypto and need to move fast, want onchain attribution and wallet intelligence out of the box, or lack the engineering capacity to build custom data infrastructure.
+Choose Formo if you work in DeFi and need to move fast, want onchain attribution and wallet intelligence out of the box, or lack the engineering capacity to build custom data infrastructure.
 For most early-stage crypto teams, the engineering cost of adapting Mixpanel outweighs the benefits.

 Stop flying blind on your onchain users.